-September 27, 2020 September 29, 2019
+September 26, 2021 September 27, 2020

-Chinese renminbi \$ 1,058 \$ 463
+Chinese renminbi \$ 1,627 \$ 1,058

-Indian rupee 595 440
+Indian rupee 1,262 595

+British pound sterling 83

-Japanese yen 33 12
+Japanese yen 27 33

-United States dollar 199 1,889
+United States dollar 2,920 199

-\$ 1,885 \$ 2,804
+\$ 5,919 \$ 1,885

 Other Hedging Activities.
-We have designated \$1.4 billion of foreign currency-denominated liabilities, excluding accrued interest, related to the fines imposed by the European Commission (Note 7) as hedges of our net investment in certain foreign subsidiaries as of September 27, 2020 and September 29, 2019.
-Gains and losses arising from the portion of these balances that are designated as net investment hedges are recorded in accumulated other comprehensive income as a component of the foreign currency translation adjustment.
+We have designated \$1.5 billion of foreign currency-denominated liabilities, excluding accrued interest, related to the fines imposed by the European Commission as hedges of our net investment in certain foreign subsidiaries at September 26, 2021 and September 27, 2020.
+Gains and losses arising from the portion of these balances that are designated as net investment hedges are recorded as a component of accumulated other comprehensive income as foreign currency translation adjustment.

 Fair Value Measurements.
 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants as of the measurement date.
 Applicable accounting guidance provides an established hierarchy for inputs used in measuring fair value that maximizes the use of observable inputs and minimizes the use of unobservable inputs by requiring that the most observable inputs be used when available.
 Observable inputs are inputs that market participants would use in valuing the asset or liability and are developed based on market data obtained from sources independent of us.
-Unobservable inputs are inputs that reflect our assumptions about the factors that market participants would use in valuing the asset or liability.
-There are three levels of inputs that may be used to measure fair value:
+Unobservable inputs are inputs that reflect our assumptions about the factors that market participants would use in valuing the are three levels of inputs that may be used to measure fair value: